 - Dangerous conditions in nursing homes because of negligence such as choking, malnutrition, and broken bones

-- Work-related accidents such as an accident on a construction site
+- Work-related accidents, such as an accident on a construction site

 - Pharmaceutical errors, surgical errors, and other types of medical malpractice

 When dealing with a wrongful death claim, it is important to remember that there can actually be several parties that contributed negligence to the accident that took a loved one’s life.
-More parties that are liable for the damages that you have suffered, means a greater chance that your settlement will be able to fully cover those damages.
+With more parties that are liable for the damages you have suffered, the greater the chance that your settlement will be able to fully cover those damages.

-What Kind of Damages Might Be Recovered When a Wrongful Death Occurs?
+What Kind of Damages Might be Recovered when a Wrongful Death Occurs?

 A wrongful death suit is a civil claim that is filed by the victim’s estate or surviving family members, as opposed to a criminal case that may be brought to court by the government.
-Compensation for damages is only awarded in civil cases, not criminal cases and relies on several factors such as the financial need of surviving dependents, the anticipated lifespan of the victim, and the extent to which the victim may be at fault for his or her own death.
+Compensation for damages is only awarded in civil cases, not criminal cases, and relies on several factors, such as the financial need of surviving dependents, the anticipated lifespan of the victim, and the extent to which the victim may be at fault for his or her own death.

-In What Ways Will Those Liable Try to Get out of Paying Their Fair Share?
+In What Ways Will Those Liable Try to Get Out of Paying Their Fair Share?

 This means that when the case goes to court and if the court finds in your favor, the amount of damages that you receive may be reduced if the liable party proves that the victim was partly to blame.
-For example, if you are suing for damages of $1000, but the court says that the deceased was 20 percent at fault for his or her death, you will only receive $800.
+For example, if you are suing for damages of $1,000, but the court says that the deceased was 20 percent at fault for their death, you will only receive $800.
 Here are some examples that the defense may use to avoid some or all liability: